 Hettinger was inspired after hearing about boys throwing rocks at people and police on a trip visiting her sister in Israel.
 She started thinking of a device that could distract young children while providing something soothing to play with.
 She came up with the idea one summer in the 1990s while looking after her daughter who was a sufferer of myasthenia gravis, a rare, long-term condition that causes muscles weakness.

 After upgrading her prototype she began selling it at local fairs and in 1997 she flew to Washington to patent her design.
 She also had a deal with the toy company Hasbro that eventually fell through.
 After that, her project stalled and then disappeared and in 2005 she could not afford to renew her patent.

 So if science did not create this toy, does science back its claims?

-There is a study from 1995 that showed boys with ADHD who fidgeted while squirming instead of siting showed greater attention to task.
-A 2016 study also showed children with ADHD could do better on task that required attention when they were allowed to fidget.
+There is a study from 1995 that showed boys with ADHD who fidgeted while squirming instead of sitting showed greater attention to tasks.
+A 2016 study also showed children with ADHD could do better on a task that required attention when they were allowed to fidget.

 However, fidget spinners are not exactly the same as the fidgeting techniques used for children with ADHD.

 Let me explain.

 Experts believe engaging in a task that uses a sense other than the one used for a primary task (like listening to music while doing homework) can enhance focus.